fldbock/aws-tiered-storage/02_LABINSTRUCTIONS/STAGE4.md

 ![Architecture](https://github.com/fldbock/aws-tiered-storage/blob/main/02_LABINSTRUCTIONS/STAGE4.png)

-- Stage 1: Create & Active the storage gateway
+- Stage 1: Create & Activate the storage gateway
-- Stage 2: Create the S3 buckets, storage tiering and cross region replication
+- Stage 2: Create an S3 bucket with storage tiering
 - Stage 3: Create a file share
 - Stage 4: Mount the storage gateway on your local file system <= `YOU ARE HERE`
 - Stage 5: Cleanup